parrt/bash-git-prompt/README.md

 # What/Why?

 My own variation on the bash git prompt.
-I took much of the functionality from [magicmonty/bash-git-prompt](https://github.com/magicmonty/bash-git-prompt/blob/master/gitstatus.py).
+I took much of the ideas from [magicmonty/bash-git-prompt](https://github.com/magicmonty/bash-git-prompt/blob/master/gitstatus.py).
 I wanted something simpler in functionality and implementation.
 Created some functions to organize.
 It looks like this:

 ![parrt prompt](parrt-bash-git-snapshot.png)

 It shows the branch you are on and whether it is clean (no staged or modified files) or not with a green or yellow branch name.

 It shows upward arrow if you are ahead and downward arrow if you are behind or both.
+Took me forever to figure out that you need to `git fetch` before computing "behind" works. :(  Now correctly handles a fetch of remote for each repo every 30 minutes.
+Stores a small file in repo root: `.fetch_time_cache`.

 # Install